kyilmaz2421/PnP/README.md

 Eric

-I setup the AWS config and edited the php.ini config files to enable image uploads.
+I setup the AWS server and edited the php.ini config files to enable image uploads.
 I built the initial sql database files: pnpdb.sql.
 I did at least 50% of the work on creat_user.php, create_place.php, sign_in_page.php, and getPlace.php.
-I did 50% or less of the work on viewingPage.php sessions.php.
+I did 50% or less of the work on viewingPage.php sessions.php, and some ajax on index.php.